pmpinto/blog/_posts/2021-04-24-using-a-phone-from-2017-in-2021.md

 ## iPhone 3GS
 But then, as developers started to create the overwhelming amount of apps, in the early days of iOS, I started to acknowledge a phone can do much more than what I was used to.
 So as soon as the iPhone 4 came out (around June 2010) I pulled the trigger… On the [iPhone 3GS](https://www.gsmarena.com/apple_iphone_3gs-2826.php), that is!
 Why?
 Because I didn’t want a slab — that the iPhone 4 was — in my pocket and I also didn’t want to commit that much money into a system I didn’t know that well.
 Used it for almost 3 years.
 Never got an iPhone again.

 I liked it, don't get me wrong!
-I had lost of fun with it, but the whole system was always a bit *off* to me.
+I had lots of fun with it, but the whole system was always a bit *off* to me.
 Eventually I tried jailbreaking it and it did open a few more doors, but it still wasn’t spectacular.

-At some point I passed it on to my dad to introduce him on the smartphone world.
+At some point I passed it on to my dad to introduce him to the smartphone world.
 He’s still with iOS to this day!

 ## HTC One
 Since I wasn’t completely happy with iOS, at some point I decided to look elsewhere.
 At that time (in 2013), Android was ugly *AF*.
 But some manufacturers were actually improving the experience and offering a nice form factor with it.
 The [HTC One](https://www.gsmarena.com/htc_one-5313.php) (also known as "One M7") felt like something pulled out of my dreams.
 Curved back, matte black, double front facing speakers, edge to edge glass (not display)… It was gorgeous!